 Before reaching South Korea, the storm hit Japan.
 One man drowned in high waves, about 67,000 homes in southwestern Japan lost power and some areas flooded.

 There were no immediate official reports from North Korea on whether the storm caused any damage there.
-Dozens there were killed in a typhoon last month, and the country suffered flooding and drought earlier in the year.

 Associated Press writer Jean H. Lee contributed to this report from Pyongyang, North Korea.